 Since its foundation in 1892, the Community of the Resurrection has been supported generously through bequests from those whose lives it has touched.

-Over time this has enabled the Community to strengthen its daily life, ministry and mission as well as undertaking exceptional projects.
-These include the foundation and renovation of the College of the Resurrection, support for education, social justice and healthcare in Africa and the recent reordering of the Community’s church to name but a few.
+Over time this has enabled the Community to strengthen its daily life as well as undertaking exceptional projects – founding and then renovating the College of the Resurrection, supporting education and healthcare in Africa and the reordering of the Community’s church to name but a few.

 There are many ways of supporting the Community’s works at home and abroad through a gift in your will.